plasmoduck/modwm/README.md

 MODWM supports color schemes, you can find some examples in the 'colors' directory.

 ## STATUSBAR
 MODWM also includes a statusbar.
-It uses 'font-awesome' to draw glyphs (icons) so please install it.
+It uses 'siji' to draw glyphs (icons) so please install it.
 You can customize the statusbar by editing the file in the 'statusbars' directory.
-Then source it from your ~/.xinitrc like so ``exec /path/to/modwm/statusbars/gruvbox_statusbar.sh &``
+Then source it from your ~/.xinitrc like so ``exec /path/to/modwm/statusbars/gruvbox_no_music..statusbar &``

 ## EXTRA GOODIES
 For more quality suckless software to complement MODWM, check out my suckless utilities [collection](https://github.com/plasmoduck/suckless/)